Bay Owls

 - Found in southeast Asia

-- the Congo Bay Owl (Phodilus prigoginei or Tyto) – sometimes considered a subspecies of P. badius; today, however, it is argued that this form should be placed in genus Tyto or be separated into its own genus.
+- the Congo Bay Owls (Phodilus prigoginei or Tyto) – sometimes considered a subspecies of P. badius; today, however, it is argued that this form should be placed in genus Tyto or be separated into its own genus.

 - Found in Africa

-- the Congo Bay Owl (Phodilus prigoginei or Tyto) – sometimes considered a subspecies of P. badius; today, however, it is argued that this form should be placed in genus Tyto or be separated into its own genus.
+- the Congo Bay Owls (Phodilus prigoginei or Tyto) – sometimes considered a subspecies of P. badius; today, however, it is argued that this form should be placed in genus Tyto or be separated into its own genus.

 - An apparently extinct population from Samar Island (Central Philippines) might constitute a third species; however, the only known specimen has been lost.